What Are the Three Angels’ Messages in Revelation 14?

 In Daniel 8:14, this judgment is referred to as “the cleansing of the sanctuary” because it parallels a ceremony in the Israelite sanctuary that represented a time of judgment.

-Adventists believe that just like the daily animal sacrifices in the sanctuary represented Christ’s death for us on the cross, the cleansing of the sanctuary—which took place once a year—is a representation of this judgment that Christ will have carefully completed in the sanctuary in heaven (Hebrews 8:1–2; 9:23–24).
+Adventists believe that just like the daily animal sacrifices in the sanctuary represented Christ’s death for us on the cross, the cleansing of the sanctuary—which took place once a year—represents this judgment that Christ carefully completes in the sanctuary in heaven (Hebrews 8:1-2; 9:23-24).
 We call it the investigative judgment.

-Daniel 8:14 prophesied that this time of judgment would begin after a period of 2,300 years that ends in 1844.
+Daniel 8:14 prophesied that this time of judgment would begin after a period of 2,300 years, which ends in 1844.

 Worship Him